victorcezeh/understanding-psycopg2/README.md

 # PostgreSQL & Python Data Engineering Projects

-A showcase of **end-to-end data workflows** using Python (`psycopg2`) and PostgreSQL — from foundational database operations to advanced CSV ingestion, transformation, and business intelligence queries.
+A showcase of **end-to-end data workflows** using Python (`psycopg2`) and PostgreSQL.
+From foundational database operations to advanced CSV ingestion, transformation, and business intelligence queries.

 This repository contains **two learning-to-production style projects**: